SolarLune/resolv/readme.md

 Thanks to the people who stopped by on my [YouTube Golang gamedev streams](https://www.youtube.com/c/SolarLune) - they helped out a lot with a couple of the technical aspects of getting Go to do what I needed to, haha.

 If you want to support development, feel free to throw me a couple of bones over on my [Patreon](https://www.patreon.com/SolarLune) or [itch.io](https://solarlune.itch.io/) / [Steam](https://store.steampowered.com/app/1269310/MasterPlan/) pages.
 I really appreciate it - thanks!

+## To-do List

+- [ ] Allow for cells that are less than 1 unit large (and so Spaces can have cell sizes of, say, 0.1 units)
+- [ ] Custom Vector struct for speed, consistency, and to reduce third-party imports
+- [ ] Intersection MTV works properly for external normals, but not internal normals of a polygon